-SECO Energy is one of Marion County's existing electric utility providers, that also provides services to other surrounding counties.
-SECO Energy's service territory in Marion County is ±247,132 acres, wherein ±90,094 acres or 36% of the territory is located east of Interstate 75, while ±157,038 acres or 64% is located west of Interstate 75.
-The facility is proposed as a new utility company service yard facility to support SECO Energy's operations.
-The applicant provided a Concept Plan Set (revised 5/16/2025) consisting of a Site Plan, Landscape Plan, Aerial & Buffer Exhibits illustrating views of the site and buffers, along with a sheet illustrating the proposed 8-foot high opaque metal security fence that will surround the property.
-The main components of the Site Plan are provided as Figures 6 and 7 following, with the full plan sheets provided as Attachments B1 through B3 then be located to the west and north of the paved areas; the findings indicate these grass paved areas will be used for overflow parking during emergency responses.
+SECO Energy is one of Marion County's existing electric utility providers, that also serves other surrounding counties, or portions of those counties, including Citrus, Hernando, Lake, Levy, Pasco, and Sumter counties.
+SECO Energy's service territory in Marion County is $\pm 247,132$ acres, wherein $\pm 90,094$ acres or 36% of the territory is located east of Interstate 75, while $\pm 157,038$ acres or 64% is located west of Interstate 75 (See Attachments J1 and J2).

+An office building with storage warehouse will be in the center of the southern 2/3 of the site.
+Paved areas with then be provided north, south, and west of the building where covered vehicle storage areas will be south while combinations of covered and open material storage will be west and north.
+Stabilized grass paved staging/storage areas will then be located to the west and north of the paved areas; the findings indicate these grass paved areas will be used for overflow parking during emergency responses.
 The grass paved areas to the west will extend to that area's west boundary while the grass paved area to the north will be separated from the site's north boundary by 312-foot wide "open space area" including the site proposed buffer.
-The western portion of the site's north parcel will serve as the stormwater drainage retention area (DRA), with the open space along the north boundary extending west to I-75, that will support maintaining existing trees along the north portion of the site.
+The western portion of the site's north parcel will serve as the stormwater drainage retention area (DRA), with the open space along the north portion of the site.
 Public and employee parking areas will be located primarily between the office/warehouse and covered parking areas and CR 475A.